Computer Technician Networking Specialist

 CTNS230 (150 hours)

 All components of a modern computer system must be under the control of an operating system (OS) which allows the various subsystems in today’s computers to communicate with each other.
-During this course students will learn how to install an OS and how to set up their computer to run more than one OS.
-Students will also learn system maintenance, backups, disaster recovery, data restoration, disk cleanups, system and application updates, antivirus and antimalware methodologies, user account management, and more.
+During this course, Computer Technician Networking students will learn how to install an OS and how to set up their computer to run more than one OS.
+Computer Technician Networking students will also learn system maintenance, backups, disaster recovery, data restoration, disk cleanups, system and application updates, antivirus and antimalware methodologies, user account management, and more.
 Prerequisite: CTNS220

 Networking/Security Essentials and Practices